wlthdud/wlthdud.github.io/study.md

 bg: "Img2.jpeg"
 layout: page
 permalink: /posts/
-title: "Archive"
+title: "Study"
 crawlertitle: "All articles"
-summary: "Posts about jekyll"
+summary: "A daily log of lessons, mistakes, and improvements."
-active: archive
+active: study
 ---

 {% for tag in site.tags %}